DS4PS/cpp-523-spr-2020/schedule.md

 ## Getting Help

-Nerds are stereotypically perceived as being hermetic, but in reality they have just created their own universes and civilizations.
-Surprisingly coding is a very social activity, and real-world analytics projects are almost always collaborative.
-You will learn how to use discussion boards to accelerate learning and facilitate collaboration, and social coding tools like GitHub to manage large data project.
+Nerds are stereotypically perceived as being anti-social, but in reality data analytics is a very social activity and real-world analytics projects are almost always collaborative.

+Learning how to seek help and use discussion boards will accelerate learning and facilitate collaboration.
+Social coding tools like GitHub use these features extensively.

 We are going to throw a lot at you, but also provide a lot of support.
 Over these first couple of weeks feel free to reach out for anything you might need.

-If you find something confusing let me know (likely others will as well).
+If you find something confusing let us know (likely others will find it confusing as well).

 * We can jump on a [Zoom call](https://calendly.com/lecy/15min?month=2019-08) to do a screen share if you want to walk through anything.
 * You can post a question to the homework discussion board for [data science I](https://ds4ps.org/cpp-526-spr-2020/help/) or [program evaluation I](https://ds4ps.org/cpp-523-spr-2020/help/).
-* And you can request a walk-through of a problem.
+* Or you can request a walk-through of a problem.
+The instructor will provide an example with the solution.

 As a general rule of thumb, if you are stuck on the math or code for a problem, need clarification about what the question is asking, want to make sure you understand a formula, or are having similar issues then the help discussion page is the easiest and quickest way to get help.
 If you are confused about concepts or having a hard time even formulating your question then virtual office hours are your best option.